 How to Store Muffins

-This paleo pumpkin muffin recipe will keep in the fridge for up to 7 days when stored properly.
+This paleo pumpkin muffin recipe will be stored in the fridge for up to 7 days.
 Keep them sealed in an airtight container.
 These are the best paleo pumpkin muffins because you can also freeze them!
 Place them in a freezer-safe container or freezer bags and place them in the freezer.
 They will keep up to 2 months in the freezer.

 Try these pumpkin muffins with a Paleo twist.
 One of my best friends, Joyce, made these muffins a few years ago.
 They’re gluten-free, sugar-free pumpkin muffins, so they don’t rise much, but they taste like muffins and are suitable for you.
 You’ll love them.